hannahdesmond/mastery-curriculum/chapter6/README.md

 #### 5. Do the hard thing next \(work out the conditional\)

-Conditionals are tricky, so I've saved it for nearly-last:
+Conditionals are tricky, so I've saved it for (nearly) last:

 ```ruby
 puts String.new("Welcome user")